TwoRingSoft/tworingsoft.com/blog/_posts/2018-11-19-swift-async-operations-at-your-command.md

 ### Compound Cancellation

-I found an inconsistency in `CompoundOperation`'s completion attempt logic, where if it is cancelled at the time it tries to complete, it will finish with an error and then nil out the reference to `asyncCompletionBlock.
+I found an inconsistency in `CompoundOperation`'s completion attempt logic, where if it is cancelled at the time it tries to complete, it will finish with an error and then nil out the reference to `asyncCompletionBlock`.
 However, it doesn't nil it out in the case where it's not cancelled and all operations have finished.
 I moved the nil-out of `asyncCompletionBlock` into `AsyncOperation.finish(withError:)`, so compound as well as regular async operations all treat `asyncCompletionBlock` consistently, regardless of the final state.

 ## Challenges